“B” horizon

 relates to the base or lower part of a plant tissue as in basal

-leaves that attach to the base of the plant only.
+leaves that attach to the bottom part of the plant only.
 Sometimes

 called a rosette.